Digital Preservation

 A sustainable digital preservation workflow model

-More inclusive, open, and scalable digital preservation model is required.
-The core strategy is to embed preservation activities of digital assets into normal data workflows, making them accessible to all stakeholders regardless of digital preservation expertise.
+A more inclusive, open, and scalable digital preservation model is required.
+The core strategy is to embed preservation activities for digital assets into normal data workflows, making them accessible to all stakeholders, regardless of their digital preservation expertise.

-What a digital preservation workflow should look like?
+What does a digital preservation workflow look like?

 Ingest

-Files are submitted through a Deposit Service, scanned for duplicates, viruses, and file formats etc.
+Files are submitted through a Deposit Service, which scans them for duplicates, viruses, and file formats.

 Metadata is extracted and verified.